jab/bidict/docs/other-bidict-types.rst

 ":attr:`~bidict.BidirectionalMapping.inverse`"
 :obj:`~abc.abstractproperty`.

-As you may have noticed,
+As you can see above,
 :class:`bidict.bidict` is also
 a :class:`collections.abc.MutableMapping`.
 But :mod:`bidict` provides